 Linux yum command

 yum stands for "Yellowdog Updater Modified".
-It is an interactive, rpm-based package manager.
 It can automatically perform system updates, including dependency analysis and obsolete processing based on "repository" metadata.
 It can also perform installation of new packages, removal of old packages and perform queries on the installed or available packages among other commands/services (see below).
 The yum command is similar to other high level package managers like apt-get and smart.

 yum [options] [command] [package ...]